-7-10 unexcused absences: Student receives a discipline referral and 1 day in-school suspension (ISS) or comparable consequence.
+7-10 unexcused absences: Student receives a discipline referral and one-day in-school suspension (ISS) or comparable consequence.
 School to schedule a student/parent conference for the purpose of signing an attendance contract;

 11+ absences: Student receives a discipline referral and ISS or comparable consequence pending a local formal hearing.
 Parent contacted and referral to counselor and social worker.
-Student is given choice of 10 days ISS, alternative school/program placement, or comparable consequence.
+Student is given choice of ten (10) days ISS, alternative school/program placement, or comparable consequence.

 In accordance with O.C.G.A.
 20-2-690.1, any parent/guardian who does not comply with compulsory attendance mandates shall be guilty of a misdemeanor and, upon conviction thereof, shall be subject to a fine not less than $25.00 and not greater than $100.00, imprisonment not to exceed 30 days, community service, or any combination of such penalties, at the discretion of the court having jurisdiction.
 Each day’s absence from school in violation of this part after the child’s school system notifies the parent/guardian of five unexcused days of absence shall constitute a separate offense.